sampsyo/cs6120/content/blog/2025-12-16-allo-xls-backend.md

 Rather than attempt general lowering from arbitrary Allo programs to explicit state machines (an intractably hard problem), we adopt a pattern-matching approach that specifically recognizes systolic array structures in MLIR and generates corresponding XLS grid implementations.
 We extracted metadata from the MLIR that drives a builder.
 The builder constructs DSLX proc ASTs for the PE and for the systolic grid that is then serialized.

-To see the generated XLS, see this link: TODO
+To see the generated XLS, see this link: https://github.com/Nikil-Shyamsunder/allo-xls-backend/tree/main/allo/backend/xls/examples/systolic

 ### Meta-Systolic Arrays (Method 2)